 How I prepare my child for an ABR?

 Auditory Brainstem Response (ABR) testing helps an audiologist get information about the hearing system when infants are too young to respond or previous testing has been unsuccessful for older children.
 ABR testing requires your child to sleep soundly throughout the test.
 The appointments for unsedated ABR testing are two hours long to make sure you have time to get your baby sound asleep and ensure good test results.
 It is important you bring your infant tired and ready for a nap.
 Feeding right before your appointment time or right when you arrive for your appointment is recommended to help get your baby comfortable and ready for sleep.
-Sedated ABR tests are completed only at the Main Hospital location in Fort Worth, Texas.
+Sedated ABR tests are completed only at the Main Medical Center location in Fort Worth, Texas.
 Because of anesthesia, your child will have eating and drinking restrictions for the test.
-A representative from the hospital will call you prior to your appointment with those specific details.
+A representative from the medical center will call you prior to your appointment with those specific details.

 How do I schedule an appointment or follow-up appointment?